 Using Marmox Multiboard and Showerlay will significantly improve the efficiency of electric UFH.
 Electic UFH can be fitted directly onto the board’s surface.

-Alternative Wet-room Designs
+Alternative Wet Room Designs

-Another alternative is to fit a Marmox Decotray, our luxurious, imitation stone formers with a non-slip surface.
+An alternative is to fit a Marmox Decotray, our luxurious, imitation stone formers with a non-slip surface.
 These stylish barrier-free sloping formers can be incorporated within a tiled floor as a direct replacement for a Showerlay.